TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: Evaluating Visual Temporal Reasoning in Advanced MFMs

-\paragraph{More capable models are more reliant on common sense.} In curating the counterfactual QAs, we employ video editing techniques (\eg reversing, rotating, cropping) to produce contents that are impossible to observe in real life.
+In this section, we present our analysis across various video scenarios.
+While the videos are not explicitly designed to rigorously validate the findings, we believe these insights are valuable for highlighting general trends observed in the experimental results for future studies. \paragraph{More capable models are more reliant on common sense.} In curating the counterfactual QAs, we employ video editing techniques (\eg reversing, rotating, cropping) to produce contents that are impossible to observe in real life.
 As detailed in Table \ref{tab:comparison_study}, although all four models demonstrate similar performance on non-counterfactual QAs, the shift to counterfactual examples reveals a significant performance drop, particularly for the best general-purpose model, GPT-4o, with a decrease of 37.7\%, and the leading open-source model, Qwen2-VL-72B, with a 29.4\% decrease.
 These results suggest that more capable models are more prone to exploit shortcuts within the task's background information and heavily rely on pre-trained knowledge, rather than truthfully understanding the video content, even when explicitly instructed to not rely on commonsense reasoning in solving the tasks. \paragraph{Zoomed-in views offer limited performance improvement in challenging human scenarios.} Although performance on standard views varies across different models (Table \ref{tab:comparison_study}), providing manual zoomed-in views yields only modest performance gains: 6.0\% for GPT-4o and 1.9\% for Qwen2-VL-7B.
 Surprisingly, the zoomed-in views even worsen the performance of Video-CCAM-v1.1 14B and Qwen2-VL-72B by 1.0\% and 4.2\%, respectively.
-The limited aid provided by the zoomed-in view indicates that the challenges inherent to the tasks can not be tackled through zooming-in, but require deeper temporal understanding of the videos beyond enhancements in visual focus. \paragraph{Models excel in first-person over third-person perspective temporal reasoning video understanding.} In comparing 80 first-person perspective QAs to a larger set of 668 third-person perspective QAs, we observe significantly better model performance on the first-person perspective tasks.
-Notably, the two Qwen2-VL models achieve remarkable performance gains of 101.6\% and 72.1\%, respectively.
-Qwen2-VL-72B reaches a score of 61.3, outperforming GPT-4o by 28.9\% under the same conditions.
-These results highlight the potential of open-source models to surpass more capable general-purpose proprietary models on temporal reasoning video understanding tasks.
+The limited aid provided by the zoomed-in view indicates that the challenges inherent to the tasks can not be tackled through zooming-in, but require deeper temporal understanding of the videos beyond enhancements in visual focus. \paragraph{Models excel in first-person over third-person perspective temporal reasoning video understanding.} In comparing 80 first-person perspective QAs to a larger set of 668 third-person perspective QAs, our goal is to explore the general trends in model performances based on the presence or absence of a main subject in the video.
+The results suggest that the absence of a main subject does not hinder model performance.
+In fact, we observe significantly better model performance on the first-person perspective tasks (Table \ref{tab:comparison_study}).
+Notably, the Qwen2-VL models achieve remarkable performance gains of 101.6\% and 72.1\%, respectively, with Qwen2-VL-72B scoring 61.3---outperforming GPT-4o by 28.9\% under the same conditions.
+These findings also highlight the potential of open-source models to surpass more capable general-purpose proprietary models on temporal reasoning video understanding tasks.